What to Do after Embryo Transfer to Increase Success?

 Housework After Embryo Transfer

 Recent studies show no evidence that bed rest for 14 days will increase the chance of pregnancy after IVF.
 You have to rest just a couple of days after embryo transfer and no more.
-Most physicians suggest that doing household chores such as cooking and vacuuming as well as gardening, pushing the buggy, and even doing moderate exercises at home, can reduce stress and regulate blood circulation, all of which lead to successful conceiving after embryo transfer.
+Most physicians suggest that doing household chores such as cooking and vacuuming, gardening, pushing the buggy, and even doing moderate exercises at home can reduce stress and regulate blood circulation, all leading to successful conception after embryo transfer.

 There is no problem with doing housework after IVF.